 If you have system settings that you want to retain, back up the settings before upgrading the system software.
-For information on how to back up a Gateway, NOTE see "Reconnecting a Gateway or ATA to the System" on page 98.
+You can also upgrade Gateway software using the WebUI.
+See "Updating Devices" on page 90.

 To upgrade the Gateway software to the latest version: